uvicmakerlab/LongNowOfUlysses/English507/IterationOne/carltonIterationOne.md

 3. to that end, I was equally as surprised to discover that said font renders a bit differently depending on the browser/medium in which it is being used.
 Thus, while my .doc transcriptions look nearly perfect (except for the lower-case "w"s), my XML files are not quite as aesthetically accurate.

+4. I was unable to make blank lines, so I used a small dash, rendered invisible against my page background and in my xml.
+It works.

 ##Questions